madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 ### Statistical Hypotheses

-The hypotheses for this paper test if there is a significant difference in cognitive function score via the MMSE between our two groups.
+The hypotheses for this blog test if there is a significant difference in cognitive function score via the MMSE between our two groups.
 The null and alternative hypotheses are as follows, with a chosen alpha level of 0.05.

 $H_0:\mu_{Family History} = \mu_{NoFamilyHistory}$